What is the pH Sensor Types and Applications?

 – **Detection Range:** 0-14 pH

-– **Applications:** Used in environments with non-corrosive weak acids or weak alkalis, such as industrial wastewater, domestic sewage, agriculture, and aquaculture.
+– **Applications:** Used in places with weak acids or weak bases, like industrial wastewater, home sewage, farming, and fish farming.

 2. Desulfurization pH Sensor